 Board.
 The Corporate Governance Report which forms part of this Report contains thedetails of Risk Management Committee of the Company.

 INTERNAL FINANCIAL CONTROLS

 The Company has in place well defined and adequate internal financial controlframework.
-During the year under review such controls were tested and no materialweaknesses in their design or operations were observed.
+During the year under review such controls were tested and no materialweaknesses were observed both in their design or operations.

 CORPORATE SOCIAL RESPONSIBILITY

 The Company has not accepted any deposit from the Public during the year under reviewunder the provisions of the Act and the rules framed thereunder.